GordonMuth/rad-i-cal/content/stories/_index.md

 ---
 draft: false
 title: sto·ries
-description: a bunch of words strung together to create an escape
+description: a bunch of words strung together to create an escape hatch
 ---
 a bunch of words strung together to create an escape hatch